vegaprotocol/specs/protocol/0096-LIQM-liquidity_mechanisms.md

 ### Accruing ELS points

-At the end of each epoch, each party accrues ELS points for the relevant market as follows:
+At the end of each epoch, each party designated as an LP accrues ELS points for the relevant market as follows:

 $$ELS_{i_j} = V_{i_j} \cdot 10^{-Q}$$